Kapendev/parin/TOUR.md

 Sprites and tile maps can be implemented in various ways.
 To avoid enforcing a specific approach, Popka provides optional modules for these features, allowing users to include or omit them as needed.
 Popka provides a sprite type inside the `popka.sprite` module and a tile map type inside the `popka.tilemap` module.

+## Scenes

+The `popka.scene` module provides a simple scene manager to organize game code by screens, such as the title screen or gameplay.